Connect with us

 Russian vodka factory in Montenegro to circumvent EU sanctions

 A Russian businessman has established a company in Montenegro with the aim of producing vodka for export to the European Union.
-The Montenegrin factory, owned by Noblewood Adriatic, founded by Alexander Mechetin, former CEO of one of ’s largest vodka distillers, Beluga Group, will employ around 300 workers and produce approximately 30 million bottles of Beluga vodka annually, with a total value of around 500 million euros.
+The Montenegrin factory, owned by Noblewood Adriatic, founded by Alexander Mechetin, former CEO of one of Russia’s largest vodka distillers, Beluga Group, will employ around 300 workers and produce approximately 30 million bottles of Beluga vodka annually, with a total value of around 500 million euros.
 Montenegrin Prime Minister Dritan Abazović attended the factory’s opening on Thursday, April 13th.

 The circumvention of sanctions